Djong: European age of discovery

 In 1574, queen Kalinyamat of Jepara Sultanate attacked the Portuguese Malacca with 300 vessels under the command of Kyai Demang, which included 80 jongs weighing up to 400 tons burthen and 220 kelulus, although with very little artillery and firearms.
 As the supplies were dwindling and the air corrupted by disease, Tristão Vaz da Veiga decided to arm a small fleet of a galley and four half-galleys and about 100 soldiers and head out to the River of Malaios, in the middle of the night.
 Once there, the Portuguese fleet entered the river undetected by the Javanese crews, and resorting to hand-thrown fire bombs set fire to about 30 junks and other crafts, catching the enemy fleet entirely by surprise, and capturing ample supplies amidst the panicking Javanese.
 After a 3-month siege, the Javanese retreated.

 Recounting his 10 years in the East Indies (1601–1611), François Pyrard of Raval (ca. 1578–1623) mentioned a wreck of a Sundanese junk in Guradu, South Malé Atoll, Maldives.
 The ship was carrying all kinds of spices and other merchandise from China and Sunda.
 On board were about 500 men, women, and children, and only 100 were saved during its sinking.
 The king of Maldives asserted that it was the richest ship conceivable.
 Pyrard thought it was the largest ship he has ever seen, with the mast being taller and thicker than those of Portuguese carracks, and the top was much larger than those of Portugal.
 The Sundanese queen's parents were the owner of the junk, both were drowned in the sinking.
 The queen, which was only a child during the sinking, survived.
+Pyrard believed that in Indonesia, there were built ships larger and of better material than in Portugal or any other place in the world.

 The Dutch in the late 16th and early 17th centuries found that the Javanese jongs sailing in Southeast Asia were smaller than in previous centuries.
 Willem Lodewycksz noted that Bantenese junk had a capacity of not more than 20 last (40 tons).
 Willem Lodewycksz's report on one of the jongs he saw in Banten in 1596 reads: